Commercial roof coating in Exeter

 Typical roofs across Exeter and east Devon

-Wet climates accelerate the usual defects: cut edge corrosion on metal, moss and porosity on cement sheets, blistered and cracked seams on felt.
-None of these automatically rules out a coating, but each demands different preparation and a different system, which is why identification comes before any price.
+Wet climates accelerate the usual defects: cut edge corrosion on metal sheets, moss and porosity on cement, blistered and cracked seams on felt.
+None of these automatically rules out a coating, but each demands different preparation and a different system.
+That’s why identification comes before any price.

 Our process, from survey to sign-off